Canine Hip Dysplasia and The Story of Cody

 And, now that you have read this, can you?

-responsible breeder or rescue a dog from the pound.
-Largely, through the impact of the
+breeder or rescue a dog from the pound.
+Largely, through the impact of the internet, people are

-internet, people are becoming more informed about CHD, elbow dysplasia, PRA, RD, hereditary
+becoming more informed about CHD, elbow dysplasia, PRA, RD, hereditary heart problems,

-heart problems, epilepsy and many other genetic diseases.
-They are asking about these
+epilepsy and many other genetic diseases.
+They are asking about these problems when they

-problems when they look for a puppy.
-And when they ask the puppy millers and the back yard
+look for a puppy.
+And when they ask the puppy millers and the back yard breeders they are

-breeders they are sending a message.
-That is what it is going to take to make puppy mills shut
+sending a message.
+That is what it is going to take to make puppy mills shut down and either

-down and either put backyard breeders to rest or make them step up to breeding responsibly.
+put backyard breeders to rest or make them step up to breeding responsibly.
+Most backyard

-Most backyard breeders are not evil people.
+breeders are not evil people.
 They are just ignorant, like I was.
-If they just knew
+If they just knew that what they

-information about responsible breeding you have the information to start out right.
-If you
+about responsible breeding you have the information to start out right.
+If you proceed from here

-proceed from here and breed irresponsibly, it is worse than breeding ignorantly because you are
+and breed irresponsibly, it is worse than breeding ignorantly because you are aware of the

-aware of the potential risks you are taking.
-There are lots of genetic problems in our breed that
+potential risks you are taking.
+There are lots of genetic problems in our breed that can occur

-can occur and sometimes it's impossible to prevent all of them.
-But working toward that goal
+and sometimes it's impossible to prevent all of them.
+But working toward that goal is what is

-is what is important.
-How we deal with each problem and how we proceed with our breeding
+important.
+How we deal with each problem and how we proceed with our breeding program

-program matters.
+matters.
 We can't solve all the problems.
-They are living creatures and sometimes
+They are living creatures and sometimes things

 understand that there are things that we can do to help prevent a lot of problems and to do